Edward-Ji/ChatServer/README.md

 ./testcov
 ```

-In sequence, they accomplish the following:
+It accomplishes the following:
 - Run `testing.py` and generate a series of coverage data.
 This includes all
-  functions described under Testing;
+  functions described in Simple I/O Tests;
-- Combine the coverage data from multiple processes;
+- Combine the coverage data from multiple server processes;
 - Display a brief coverage report;
 - Generate a detailed html report at `htmlcov/index.html`.